 - Works of Robert Burns, extra-illustrated by Mrs. Pope with original mss

 After such a promising beginning, Abby Pope’s life came to an abrupt end in 1894.
-While staying at their summer home in Maine near her parents, she died of apoplexy at the age of 37.
+While staying at their summer home in Maine near her parents, she died of apoplexy at the age of 36.
 In the aftermath of her death, everything changed.
 The following events seem more like a soap opera than real life, and raise more questions than they answer.
-In 1895, Norton Q. Pope had the barn and kennels taken down at their home in Maine, and the Hanscoms’ nearby summer home was destroyed by fire.
+In 1895, Norton Q. Pope disposed of his horses and farm equipment at their home in Maine, and the Hanscoms’ nearby summer home was destroyed by fire.
 Pope sold Abby’s entire library to Dodd, Mead & Co. and soon after disposed of the art and household goods from their home in Brooklyn.
 At the same time, Brooklyn society was surprised to learn of his marriage to Jennie Barnes, a cousin and companion of the late Mrs. Pope.
 Norton Q. Pope and his second wife moved to Boston.

 Norton Q. Pope also had a falling out with Abby’s parents, with whom he had previously had a close relationship.
 In 1895, he brought suit against the Hanscoms regarding ownership of the Park Place property in which he and Abby had lived, which the Hanscoms had just sold to P.W.
 Rouss.
 John Hanscom, accused of failing to pay his creditors, apparently absconded with the remaining funds and moved to Maine with his wife.
 By December of 1895, the Hanscoms had Abby’s remains moved from Brooklyn to the Hanscom family plot in Maine.
 Two years later, after a short illness, Norton Q. Pope died of pneumonia.